Azure-Samples/azure-search-java-samples/search-java-getting-started/README.md

 urlFragment: search-java-getting-started
 ---

-# Get started with Azure Cognitive Search using Java
+# Get started with Azure Cognitive Search using Java and REST

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

 This is a sample of how to interact with Azure Cognitive Search using Java.
-Not only does it execute most of the common API requests against the search service, but it also implements some of the best practices such as handling retries, etc.
+Not only does it execute most of the common [REST API requests](https://docs.microsoft.com/rest/api/searchservice) against the search service, but it also implements some of the best practices such as handling retries, etc.

 ## Contents